Vyral/base-template/_posts/2018-11-06-dont-miss-our-annual-thanksgiving-pie-or-wine-giveaway.md

 Make sure you join us on Tuesday, November 20 from 10 a.m. to 6 p.m. to receive your choice of either pie or wine.
 The event will be at our office, which is located at 5247 W Metro Park Crossing.&nbsp;

 {% include pullquote.html %}

+You can register to reserve your free pie or wine **[here](http://www.limbirdevents.com/)**.

+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.

+&nbsp;